-Unit New Program Name/ Expansion of Existing Program Date of Implementation Estimated Cost Funding Sources Outside of State Dollars Engineering M.S.
+Unit New Program Name/ Expansion of Existing Program Brief Description Date of Implementation Estimated Cost Funding Sources Outside of State Dollars Education M.S.
+Learning Analytics and Psychometrics This degree will leverage current resources and faculty expertise related to learning analytics, educational assessment, and psychometrics.
+Students will be prepared to collect and interpret real-world educational data that do not fit into standard analytical frameworks.
+Students will be able to apply their conclusions to creatively address issues in educational settings.
+Potential fields of study include learning analytics, sport analytics, and testing/assessment analytics (psychometrics).
+Fall 2020 No anticipated additional costs.
+Grants to support graduate assistants.
+There is strong donor potential to support additional personnel and other resources.
+Engineering M.S.
 Experience Design A higher-level degree for Entertainment Engineering and Design B.S. program graduates.
 2020 Three faculty positions over three years- \$400K for faculty salary and benefits.
 Three MS GRAs for two cohorts.
 Philanthropy, grants, and industry support Fine Arts B.A.
 Entrepreneurial Arts A degree to develop artists with unique skill sets such as business, management, and law that can translate to represent "creatives" across a wide range of industries.
 2020 None None Master of Landscape Architecture This is the terminal degree in landscape architecture.
 2020 None at present None Law LL.M. in the American Legal System A general LL.M. for internationally educated attorneys who can take general courses or tracks that mirror existing J.D. concentrations.
-2020-21 None None Liberal Arts Liberal Arts B.A.
+2020-21 None None Liberal Arts B.A.
 Japanese Based on enrollment in Japanese courses and the minor, demand is indicated for a major.
 2020-21 \$130,000 Two additional full-time faculty positions.
 None B.A.
 Chinese Based on enrollment in Chinese courses, demand is indicated for a major.
 2020-21 \$65,000 One additional full-time faculty member.
-None Sciences Ph.D.
-Biochemistry Biochemistry Ph.D.s are experts in chemical and physical processes that occur within living organisms.
-Graduates are prepared to enter professional careers in academia, pharmaceutical research (drug development), biomedical industry, public health, and related fields.
-2020 None Grants M.A.
-Life Sciences Non-thesis Masters of Arts program in the School of Life Science intended as a terminal degree that prepares students for professional careers.
-2020 Four dedicated graduate fellowships or assistantships per year for the first four years (four cohorts).
-None
+None B.A.
+General Studies in Liberal Art This degree will be marketed to students with 90 or more credits who have not graduated.
+Fall 2020 Approximately \$10,000 None